- What is 8D Audio, how is it created and who invented it?

 8D audio is really just an effect applied to a stereo recording to make it seem like the audio is moving in a circle around your head.

-The “swirling effect” is actually just remixed audio using spatial reverb and 360-degree mixing effects software to make it sound like you are “in the room” or in the “3D space” (like binaural audio).
+The “swirling effect” is actually just remixed audio using spatial audio reverb and 360-degree mixing effects software to make it sound like you are “in the room” or in the “3D space” (like binaural audio).
 In any case, if the audio is not actually recorded with a binaural microphone setup like the Hooke Verse, then it’s not even “3D audio”, let alone any other “D” besides 2D.

 Is 8D audio dangerous?
 Yes, if you think 8D audio actually exists, then you may also have had your reality compromised in childhood.
 You may also think that scary monsters, Santa Claus and other fictional beings STILL exist past childhood, and that could be prove to be VERY dangerous at some point (at the very least, potentially embarrassing).